MatthiasKi/structurednets/README.md

 where indices denotes the indices of the classes used (we selected subgroups of the imagenet classes to reduce computational costs for training).

-These model wrappers provide functions to get the weight matrix to be optimized (get_optimization_matrix) or get the feature outputs of the model (get_features_for_batch), i.e. the outputs of the model without the last fully connected layer, which we aim to substitute with a layer containing a structured weight matrix.
+These model wrappers provide functions to get the weight matrix to be optimized (`get_optimization_matrix`) or get the feature outputs of the model (`get_features_for_batch`), i.e. the outputs of the model without the last fully connected layer, which we aim to substitute with a layer containing a structured weight matrix.

 ### Extracting "Features"

 The application example used in our scripts is image recognition based on the Imagenet dataset.
 Since this dataset is very large (it contains more than a million images, with 1000 classes in total), it is often not feasible to train a whole model again and again to compare the effect of using different matrix structures in the model.
 Howeve, we only focus on the last, densely connect layer of the deep pretrained models (which most often contains most of the parameters of the overall network, since parameters in the convolutional parts are shared).
 Therefore, we can freeze the first layers of the model and don't need to compute them over and over again during the training.

 In fact, we only need to compute the activations of the network once, up to the layer which we want to modify.
 We call the inputs to the layer we want to modify "features".
 In order to compute these features, the last (densely connected) layer is removed from the network and the activations are stored into a file.
 The extraction can be done using the extract_features() function in structurednets.features.extract_features.
 The feature extraction can afterwards be checked using the check_features() function in structurednets.features.check_feature_extraction.
-More details can be found in the [README.md](https://github.com/MatthiasKi/structurednets/tree/master/src/structurednets/features/README.md) file in the features folder.
+More details can be found in the [README.md](https://github.com/MatthiasKi/structurednets/tree/master/src/structurednets/features) file in the features folder.

 Multiplying the features with the weight matrix of the last layer (which we call "optimization matrix") plus adding the biases of this last layer should yield the same output as propagating information through the whole network.
 This identity is checked in one of the unit tests (see "test_models.py").

 ### Training Algorithms

-The sss_model_training.py script shows how a neural network which contains an SSS can be trained.
-The layer containing the SSS matrix is defined in layers/semiseparablelayer.py.
-It is trained using the Backpropagation through states algorithm.
+We provide several PyTorch layers using structured weight matrices.
+Details are given in the [README.md](https://github.com/MatthiasKi/structurednets/tree/master/src/structurednets/layers) file of the layers folder.

+The training algorithms, which can be used to train the layers with structured weight matrices, can be found in `structurednets.training_helpers`.

 ### Approximation Algorithms

 We provide several methods for approximating given matrices with structured matrices.
 These include sequentially semiseparable matrices, matrices with low displacment rank, low rank matrices, products of sparse matrices and hierarchical matrices.
-Please find more details in the [README.md](https://github.com/MatthiasKi/structurednets/tree/master/src/structurednets/approximators/README.md) file in the approximators folder.
+Please find more details in the [README.md](https://github.com/MatthiasKi/structurednets/tree/master/src/structurednets/approximators) file in the approximators folder.

-The script approximate_optim_matrix.py shows how to use these approximators to approximate the last layer of a pretrained pytorch vision model.
+### Benchmark Scripts

+You can find several benchmark scripts in the `structurednets.benchmarks` folder.
+There are for example benchmarks for approximating or fine-tuning approximated weight matrices from pretrained pytorch vision models.

 ### Speed Comparison